JemWritesCode/42WebDevPiscine/README.md

 ## Rush00
 [Rush00 PDF Instructions](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Rush00/rush00.en.pdf)

 The [NodeJS / Express / MongoDB - Build a Shopping Cart tutorial series by Acedemind on ](https://www.youtube.com/watch?v=-3vvxn78MH4&index=2&list=PL55RiY5tL51rajp7Xr_zk-fCFtzdlGKUp) was really helpful and was a good stepping stone to learning MERN.
-There is a lot to setting up a basic application and figuring out how to get MongoDB running on school computers was a feat.(For 42 students, the main thing with running MongoDB is the dbpath has to be set to the goinfre folder so that the datbase files are saved to that specific computer.
-But this also means your db files would only be saved on that computer.)
+It's not exactly the same as the school project, but it gets you close enough.
 This project normally has a partner but I did this solo.
-But this worked out because I could create it in Node.js!
 I ended up moving my database over to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) so instead of trying to host your database on the school computers it can be in the cloud.
-It works much better.
 Just set your connection string to the one you get from MongoDB Atlas instead of the one mentioned in the tutorial.

-While I didn't finish (spent way too long configuring MongoDB for school network), I did manage to get the inventory to pull from the database.

 I used:
 - Express for my web server framework
 - Bootstrap for styling so that it would look nice without too much work.
 (Card components for inventory items, Navbar component)
 - Mongoose to connect to my MongoDB.
 - Express-Handlebars for my view engine.
 This is what parses my views so I can use the variables that are inside curly braces like `{{variable}}` as well as the helpers like `{{# each}}` for looping in the view.
+- Passport for User Creation/Validation (bcrypt-nodejs for password encryption)

 ![Rush00](https://github.com/Jemmeh/42WebDevPiscine/blob/master/Rush00/Rush00.png?raw=true)